MicrosoftDocs/power-pages-docs/power-pages-docs/configure/vs-code-extension.md

 - Download, install, and configure Visual Studio Code.
 More information: [Download Visual Studio Code](https://code.visualstudio.com/Download)

-- Configure your environment and system for Power Apps portals CI/CD support using CLI.
-More information: [Portals support for Microsoft Power Platform CLI (preview)](power-apps-cli.md)
+- Configure your environment and system for Power Pages CI/CD support using CLI.
+More information: [Microsoft Power Platform CLI (preview)](power-platform-cli.md)

 ## Install VS Code extension

 After you install Visual Studio Code, you need to install the extension for the Power Apps portals plug-in for VS Code.

 To install the VS Code extension: